CAMPUS LIFE AND SAFETY AND SECURITY (CLASS) TASK FORCE 2009 Annual Report

-In this report on 2008 task force activities, you will see the great strides being made by our campuses to ensure the safety and welfare of students, faculty and staff.
+There has been a significant level of progress since the task force began its work in 2007.
+In this report on 2009 task force activities, you will see the great strides being made by our campuses to ensure the safety and welfare of students, faculty and staff.

 Dr. Glen D. Johnson, Chancellor